Charles Gunn (Angel): Angel Investigations

-A short time after their return from Pylea, demons across the city are being massacred - regardless of whether or not they actually did anything to deserve being killed in the first place - and Gunn comes to the conclusion that his old gang is responsible for the deaths, currently being led by a man named Gio, who has a serious grudge against supernatural entities due to an unrevealed event in his past (cf. "That Old Gang of Mine").
-He realizes that his ties with his old life are gone and that his loyalty now lies with the vampire with a soul.
-In a showdown with one of his lifelong friends, Gunn finally chooses the mission of the Angel Investigations team.
-Without realizing it, Gunn finds the future he thought he would never have.
-He has friends, loyalty, respect, and a mission to pursue.
-He even finds love in the arms of the new girl Fred Burkle, but his past still comes back to haunt him in the episode "Double or Nothing," when the demon Jenoff decides it is time to cash in on a deal made years earlier by claiming Gunn's soul.
+A short time after their return from Pylea, demons across the city are being massacred regardless of whether or not they deserved to be killed.
+Gunn comes to the conclusion his old gang is responsible for the deaths, led by a man named Gio who has a grudge against supernatural entities due to an unrevealed event in his past (cf. "That Old Gang of Mine").
+He realizes his ties with his old life are gone and his loyalty now lies with the vampire with a soul.
+In a showdown with one of his lifelong friends, Gunn chooses the mission of the Angel Investigations team and finds the future he thought he would never have.
+He has friends, loyalty, respect, and a mission.
+He even finds love in the arms of the new girl, Fred Burkle, but his past still comes back to haunt him in "Double or Nothing" when the demon Jenoff decides it is time to cash in on a deal made years earlier by claiming Gunn's soul.
 The Angel Investigations are able to defeat Jenoff.

 Fred becomes the most important person in Gunn's world, and in "Supersymmetry", he kills Professor Seidel (who deliberately sent Fred to Pylea) in order to save Fred from having to carry the burden of doing it herself.
-The guilt of what he had done for her plagues Fred and instead of bringing them closer together, it begins the rift that leads to the end of their relationship.
+The guilt of what he had done for her plagues Fred, and instead of bringing them closer together, it begins the rift that leads to the end of their relationship.
 Although no longer romantically linked, Gunn and Fred continue to fight side-by-side, and Gunn has a fling with the electric Gwen Raiden in the episode "Players".
-When Wolfram & Hart want to cut a deal to have Angel take over the L.A. branch, Gunn is led into the mysterious White Room where he is exposed to the mysterious conduit to the Senior Partners, who impresses Gunn with his immense power.
+When Wolfram & Hart want to cut a deal to have Angel take over the L.A. branch, Gunn is led into the mysterious White Room where he is exposed to the mysterious conduit of the Senior Partners, who impresses Gunn with his immense power.
 Soon, he undergoes a remarkable transformation at Wolfram & Hart.